urban-tep/DDF-SDD/source/groups/group___r_e_s_t.rst

-This component enables the full web service stack to intercat with the back-end.
+This component enables the full web service stack to interact with the back-end.
 It allows to control many of the business objects in the system with REST CRUD (Create, Read, Update, Delete) operations

 It depends on other components as